Modal Cobalt-8 | 150 custom sounds

 OUTRO

 I have to say I’m kinda confused by the “Extended VA” moniker.
 What does the extension part refer to?
 The algorithms?
 Oh come on.
 The Brits always have to come up with some fancy name.
-Oxford oscillators, FPGA, extended VA… what else?;)
+Oxford oscillators, FPGA, extended VA… what else?
+Royal filter?;)

 Support this page when you buy gear: